vattcarter7/nextjs-typescript-template/README.md

 To create a hook run

 ```
-npx husky add .husky/pre-commit "yarn lint"
+npx husky add .husky/pre-commit "npm run lint"
 ```

-The above says that in order for our commit to succeed, the `yarn lint` script must first run and succeed.
+The above says that in order for our commit to succeed, the `npm run lint` script must first run and succeed.
 "Succeed" in this context means no errors.
 It will allow you to have warnings (remember in the ESLint config a setting of 1 is a warning and 2 is an error in case you want to adjust settings).

 Let's create a new commit with the message `ci: implement husky`.
 If all has been setup properly your lint script should run before the commit is allowed to occur.

 We're going to add another one:

 ```
-npx husky add .husky/pre-push "yarn build"
+npx husky add .husky/pre-push "npm run build"
 ```

 The above ensures that we are not allowed to push to the remote repository unless our code can successfully build.
 That seems like a pretty reasonable condition doesn't it?
 Feel free to test it by committing this change and trying to push.